gabrielsantello/gabrielsantello/README.md

 - 🎒 Since 2019, I’ve been dedicated to studying Data Science, Machine Learning, and now Data Engineering.
 - 👷 I’ve had the privilege of working with multinational companies such as John Deere, Kyndryl and Regeneron.

-Feel free to explore my repository and discover the exciting projects I’ve been involved in! 🚀🔍📊
+Feel free to explore my repository and discover the projects I’ve been involved in! 🚀🔍📊

 <div style="display: inline_block" align="center"><br>
   <center>